Wöltje Seekamp was the great-grandfather of Bruno Zee. He was born in 1604 in Bierden, and died there sometime between 1647-1655.

 Marriage of Wöltje and Gesche

 Amazingly, the marriage record of Wöltje Seekamp and Gesche Dahlweg is preserved in the church archives of Achim.
 Their wedding was on July 11th, 1630 – a Sunday in the Julian calendar, but a Thursday in the Gregorian.
-It appears some protestant parts of Germany did not switch over to Gregorian until 1700, so it seems that it was indeed on a Sunday.
+It appears some protestant parts of Germany did not switch over to Gregorian until 1700, so it was indeed on a Sunday.

 The document detailing the marriage gives some interesting background.
 A rough translation follows.